phaserjs/phaser/README.md

 <a name="phaser3"></a>
 ## Phaser 3

 We're now several months in to development of Phaser 3.
 We've been working hard on creating a brand new and extremely powerful renderer.
-Progress reports are posted to the Phaser web site and you the [Phaser 3 repo](https://github.com/photonstorm/phaser3).
+Progress reports are posted to the web site and [Phaser 3 repo](https://github.com/photonstorm/phaser3).

 There is still plenty of time to add your suggestions and feedback in [this forum thread](http://www.html5gamedevs.com/topic/7949-the-phaser-3-wishlist-thread/).